NEW TALK by David Ramsden:

 This talk is offered to groups free of charge.
-Available from Tuesday 5th November 2019.
+Please note this is not a Barn Owl Trust talk.

 Please contact us to book and for details.

-We offer 2 different presentations about Barn Owl conservation, for local adult groups in the South West UK.
-Each lasts around 60 minutes with time for questions, but can be flexible to meet your group’s requirements.
-We use strikingly visual slideshows to illustrate our talks and can provide all equipment needed for this (screen, projector etc.).
+We offer 3 different presentations about Barn Owls and their conservation, in-person for local adult groups in the South West (UK) and via Zoom for audiences further afield.
+Each one lasts around 60 minutes with time for questions, but can be flexible to meet your group’s requirements.
+We use strikingly visual slideshows to illustrate our talks and provide all the equipment needed (screen, projector etc.).

 Restoring the Balance

-The first of the 2 Barn Owl talks takes a look at Barn Owl ecology and the causes behind the decline of this iconic farmland bird.
-It explores wider environmental issues that have impacted on the Barn Owl and encourages the consideration of how we can make changes to counteract these impacts.
+The first of the 3 Barn Owl talks takes a look at Barn Owl ecology and the causes behind the decline of this iconic farmland bird.
+It explores wider environmental issues that have impacted Barn Owls and encourages the consideration of how we can reduce these impacts.
 The second half of the talk looks at Barn Owl conservation and the positive work of the Trust.
 The talk offers an excellent overview of Barn Owls and the environment that will suit any general interest or special interest groups.